Uniform-in-Time Wasserstein Stability Bounds for (Noisy) Stochastic Gradient Descent: Wasserstein Stability of SGD without Geometric Ergodicity

 \begin{theorem} Assume $\theta_{0}=\hat{\theta}_{0}=\theta$.
 We also assume that Assumption~\ref{assump:1} and Assumption~\ref{assump:3} hold and $\eta<\min\left\{\frac{1}{m},\frac{m}{K_{1}^{2}+64D^{2}K_{2}^{2}}\right\}$ and $\sup_{x\in \mathcal{X}}\|x\| \leq D$ for some $D < \infty$ and $\sup_{x\in\mathcal{X}}\Vert\nabla f(0,x)\Vert\leq E$ for some $E<\infty$.
 Let $\nu_{k}$ and $\hat{\nu}_{k}$ denote the distributions of $\theta_{k}$ and $\hat{\theta}_{k}$ respectively.
 Then, we have

 where the constant $B$ is explicitly defined in the proof. \end{theorem}

 While the bound \eqref{nonconvex:W2:bound} does not increase with the number of iterations, it is easy to see that it does not vanish as $n\rightarrow\infty$, and it is small only when $K$ from the dissipativity condition (Assumption~\ref{assump:3}) is small.
 In other words, if we consider $K$ to be the level of non-convexity (e.g., $K=0$ corresponds to strong convexity), as the function becomes `more non-convex' the persistent term in the bound will get larger.
+While this persistent term might make the bound vacuous when $n \to \infty$, for moderate $n$ the bound can be still informative as the persistent term might be dominated by the first two terms.

 Moreover, discarding the persistent bias term, this bound leads to a generalization bound with rate $n^{-1/2}$, rather than $n^{-1}$ as before.
-This indicates that it is necessary to add additional noise $\xi_{k}$ in SGD as in Theorem~\ref{thm:nonconvex} in order for the dynamics to be geometrically ergodic that can lead to a sharp bound as $n\rightarrow\infty$.
+This indicates that it is beneficial to add additional noise $\xi_{k}$ in SGD as in Theorem~\ref{thm:nonconvex} in order for the dynamics to be geometrically ergodic that can lead to a sharp bound as $n\rightarrow\infty$.
+Finally, we note that as Theorem~\ref{thm:str:cvx:2} involves 2-Wasserstein distance, it can pave the way for generalization bounds without requiring a surrogate loss.
+Yet, this is not immediate and would require deriving uniform $L^2$ bounds for the iterates, e.g., \cite{raginsky2017non}.